This post has been updated

 GUSA President Sahil Nair (SFS ’19) resigned on Tuesday morning, effective immediately.
 His resignation was announced on GUSA’s Facebook page, and follows that of GUSA Vice President Naba Rahman (SFS ’19) and the entire senior staff earlier in the day.

-Nair did not release a statement regarding his resignation.
+Nair did not release a statement regarding his resignation at the time of the initial publication of this story.

 Rahman issued a statement stating that “The Vice President no longer feels she can continue to effectively serve in her role given the present environment within the organization.”
 Rahman did not elaborate on her statement.